-What did we learn from the 2010 California whooping cough epidemic?July 19th, 2012 in Pediatrics /
+What did we learn from the 2010 California whooping cough epidemic?July 19, 2012 in Medicine & Health / Pediatrics

 Because whooping cough (pertussis) is almost as contagious as measles (affecting ~12-17 individuals with each case), clinicians are required to report cases of this bacterial respiratory tract infection to the state's department of public health.
 In 2010, California had the highest number of cases of whooping cough in 60 years.
 A new study scheduled for publication in The Journal of Pediatrics describes the 2010 whooping cough epidemic and details strategies to decrease the incidence of this infection.

 Kathleen Winter, MPH, and colleagues from the California Department of Public Health (CDPH) evaluated 9,154 cases of whooping cough with onset between January 1 and December 31, 2010; 809 cases were hospitalized and 10 resulted in death.
 All deaths and most of the hospitalized cases (62%) were in infants less than 3 months of age, and infants less than 6 months of age had the highest disease rates.
 In the population aged less than 6 months, Hispanics had the highest incidence of whooping cough.
 However, in children and adolescents 1-18 years of age, Whites had the highest incidence.